20 Scriptures Declaring Our Deliverance

 - “When you pass through the waters, I will be with you; And through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, Nor shall the flame scorch you” (Isaiah 43:2).

-- “No weapon that is formed against you will prosper; And every tongue that accuses you in judgment you will condemn.
+- “No weapon that is formed against you will prosper; And every tongue that rises against you in judgment you will condemn.
 This is the heritage of the servants of the Lord, And their vindication is from Me, declares the Lord” (Isaiah 54:17).

 - “When the enemy comes in, like a flood The Spirit of the Lord will raise up a standard against him” (Isaiah 59:19).
 Most translations place the comma after “flood” in this verse, signifying the enemy comes after us like a flood.
 Though our enemy does pursue us like a flood at times, the comma should be after “When the enemy comes.”
 In this way the verse signifies that when our enemy come after us, “like a flood The Spirit of the Lord will raise up a standard against him.”

-- “The Lord shall utter His voice before His army, For His camp is very great; For he is strong who executes His Word” (Joel 2:11).
+- “The Lord shall utter His voice before His army, For His camp is very great; For he is strong that executeth His Word” (Joel 2:11).

 - “The Lord thy God in the midst of thee is mighty – A victorious warrior; He will save, He will rejoice over thee with joy; He will rest in His love, He will joy over thee with singing – shouts of joy” (Zephaniah 3:17).